csye6225-eashan-roy/webapp/README.md

 -- Updated web application to write Structured Logs in JSON (used SLF4J with Logback)
 -- Created logback config file to use this directory '/var/log/webapp/webapp.log' to write logs
--- All application log data is streamed to Google Cloud Observability and available in Log Explorer
+-- All application log data is streamed to Google Cloud Observability and available in Log Explorer.